kadisoka/iam/README.md

 ## Features

-* Flexible deployment: standalone service or as a module for your Go application
+* Flexible deployment: as microservice or as a module for your Go application
 * OAuth 2.0 conforming authorization server
 * Web UI which provides good user experience.
 We want that out of the box, this project provides not only functional, but also good experience for the users.
-* Online and always up-to-date REST API documentation.
+* Online and always up-to-date REST API documentation
-* Non-desctructive data management.
+* Non-desctructive database design
-* Support password-based user authentication
+* Password-based user authentication.
+Supported algorithm: argon2
 * SMS delivery service integrations (for delivering the OTPs): Vonage (Nexmo), Telesign, Twilio
 * Email delivery service integrations (for delivering the OTPs): Amazon SES